luojam/luja-cloud/infra/README.md

 ### Optional custom domain

-CloudFront certificates must be issued by ACM in `us-east-1` in the deployment account.
+CloudFront ACM certificates must be requested or imported in `us-east-1` in the deployment account.

-1. Request a certificate for the exact hostname and complete DNS validation.
+1. Request a certificate that covers the hostname, then complete DNS validation.
 2. Set both values in `infra/.env`:

     ```dotenv